There’s no doubt about it: Your business credit score is important.

 According to the firm, the Paydex score closely relates to a personal FICO score.
 The Paydex score considers a business’s record of payments to creditors over the past year.
 The range is between 0 and 100.
-A Paydex rating of 80 or more is considered “good.”
+A Paydex rating of 80 or more is considered good.

 Dun & Bradstreet Delinquency Predictor Score

 This Dun & Bradstreet rating system ranges from 101 to 670.
-It’s based on an algorithm that predicts the odds that your business will fall seriously behind on creditor payments or seek legal protection (i.e., filing for bankruptcy protection) from creditors within the next year.
+It’s based on an algorithm that predicts the odds that your business will fall seriously behind on creditor payments or seek legal protection (i.e., filing for bankruptcy protection) from creditors within the year.

 The higher your score, the better.
 A 530 is considered good.
 With this score, you’ll get a risk-assessment ranking (Delinquency Predictor Risk Class) of between 1 and 5, with 1 being the least risky.